javascript-tutorial/en.javascript.info/1-js/11-async/05-promise-api/01-promise-errors-as-results/task.md

   });
 ```

-The problem is that if any of requests fails, then `Promise.all` rejects with the error, and we lose results of all the other requests.
+The problem is that if any of requests fails, then `Promise.all` rejects with the error, and we lose the results of all the other requests.

 That's not good.

 Modify the code so that the array `responses` in the line `(*)` would include the response objects for successful fetches and error objects for failed ones.

-For instance, if one of URLs is bad, then it should be like:
+For instance, if one of the URLs is bad, then it should be like:

 ```js
 let urls = [